 In this document:

-The original language for this plugin is English, but, with the help of our lovely customers, we’re able to offer Simply Schedule Appointments in other languages too!
-Thanks to the WordPress Translation System.
+The original language for this plugin is English, but, with the help of our lovely customers, we’re able to offer Simply Schedule Appointments in other languages, too — Thanks to the WordPress Translations System!

 We use the WordPress Translation System to provide us with the translations to the plugin.
 Anyone can start translating and contributing to the translations.

-If your language isn’t listed and is still below 95%, please contact our support team and we can still help you add in the language so that you can use it while it’s in progress.
+If your language isn’t listed and is still below 95%, please get in touch with our support team, and we can still help you add in the language so that you can use it while it’s in progress.

-First thing you’ll need to do is login to your WordPress.org account.
-If you don’t have an account, you should be able to create one right from that link.
+The first thing you’ll need to do is log in to your WordPress.org account.
+If you don’t have an account yet, you should also be able to create one from that link.

-Next, you’ll want to head on over to our Translation System Page.
-In this page, you’ll see all the possible languages you can use to start translating.
+Next, you’ll want to head over to our Translation System Page.
+On this page, you’ll see all the possible languages you can use to start translating.

 As you can see, there’s still a lot of work to do for our plugin, and we’re thankful for your help! 🙂